-This year, the search for chametz is held on Thursday evening, March 29, immediately at 7:58 pm.
-Prior to the search, we make the blessing of “Al biyur chametz,” and after the checking we declare the nullification of chametz (bitul).
+This year, the search for chametz is held on Thursday evening, March 25 at 7:54 PM.
+Beforehand, we make the blessing of “Al biyur chametz,” and after the checking we declare the nullification of chametz (bitul).
 The texts for the bedikat chametz can be found on page 654 of the Artscroll siddur or in the opening pages of many Passover Haggadahs.

 14. BIYUR CHAMETZ – DESTROYING THE CHAMETZ

 Chametz that will not be needed for Shabbat should be burned on Friday, March 26th by 12:03 PM.
 This requirement is limited to foods under Jewish ownership. chametz that has been transferred to a non-Jew need not be destroyed.
 Kol chamira is not to be recited at this time since chametz may be eaten all day Friday and early Shabbat morning.